Community Impact Grants

 - Kristin Dubrowski, MNM, Chief Executive Officer, Hopeful Horizons

 The first step in the application process is to attend a Impact Information Session to learn more about our grantmaking process and determine which programs would be suitable for your organization.

-Community Impact and Community Investment grants follow a fixed schedule.
+Community Impact Grants follow a fixed schedule.
 Reviewing, considering and awarding grant proposals requires considerable time and attention and we encourage organizations to plan accordingly.

 Our Grants Advisory Committee reviews the requests, conducts site visits and makes recommendations to our board of directors.
 A determination on the committee’s recommendations is made by the Foundation’s board of directors approximately eight weeks after the application deadline.

-Deadline dates for fiscal year 2021 are not yet determined.
+We have moved from a three-times-per-year grant cycle to a twice-a-year grant cycle.
+Deadline dates for fiscal year 2021 are October 1, 2020, and April 1, 2021.
 Please contact Debbie Cahoon at 843.681.9100 to discuss your grant request and determine the appropriate grant type.